thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 Learn about the image gallery interface to identify the functionalities of various features.

-The toolbar in the Image Gallery provides options to [upload images](#upload-image), [toggle between list and grid viewing modes](#change-the-image-view-mode), [filter system images](#system-images), search for images by name, and refresh the display, all accessible through specific icons on the toolbar.
+The toolbar in the Image Gallery provides options to [upload images](#upload-image), [toggle between list and grid viewing modes](#change-the-image-view-mode), [filter system images](#system-images), search for images by name, and refresh the display.
+All accessible through specific icons on the toolbar.

 ### Add image